jackcaron/json-typedef-codegen/cpp/README.md

 npm run build-writer
 ```

+This creates the static library `libjson_wrapper_napi_static.a`.

+Extra scripts/options:

-Use script `build` to only include the deserializer part.
+- `build` to only include the deserializer part.
-The script `test` to run some quick tests.
+- `test` to run some quick tests.
-The suffix `-dev` is there to build in debug mode.
+- `-dev` is there to build in debug mode.